 What will happen in Pittsford?

 In 2018 Pittsford joined the BLSG District and spray routes there received roadside ULV adulticide treatment for the first time.
-According to the local collective experience, mosquito populations in Pittsford should soon plummet from horrendous to acceptable.
+According to the common local anecdotes, mosquito populations in Pittsford should soon plummet from horrendous to acceptable.
 Instead, there will probably be so little difference between before and after that someone would have to carefully collect data to detect it.
 It’s too late now to get those before data, but it would nonetheless be good to hear from people in Pittsford about any changes they experience.

 What should we conclude?

 There is every indication that people enjoyed outdoor activity and that tourism thrived in the BLSG District for a century before any mosquito control was done.
 There is no evidence that mosquito density changes very much after BLSG sprays the lake routes once or twice a month as they did in 2018.
 So there is very weak support for the argument that BLSG spraying is the only thing that prevents mosquitoes from ruining life in the District.